 Let’s face it, folks.
 It’s time to punt 2020.
 You’re not going anywhere.
-Americans have been banned everywhere from Poland to Pluto and even here in Italy our curve has spiked a bit after a […]
+Americans have been banned everywhere from Poland to Pluto and even here in Italy our curve has spiked a bit after a flatlining summer brimming with optimism.
+It’s time to plan for 2021.
+Well, at least dream.
+That’s all many of us […]

 Madain Saleh is the crown jewel of a Saudi Arabia that is trying to make its first inroads in mass tourism.
 It’s Petra’s sister city without the crowds.

 Jeddah is Arabia’s cosmopolitan capital on the sea (This is the second of a three-part series on travels through Saudi Arabia.)
-JEDDAH, Saudi Arabia — The plane begins to fill and I wonder if this […]
+JEDDAH, Saudi Arabia — The plane begins to fill and I wonder if this domestic Saudi airline has a dress code.
+I look around the Flyadeal jet and realize I’m about the only person […]

 Saudi Arabia is shining a light toward a bright future while trying darken its controversial past.